-If you want to get there, you'll do so by boat or ferry.
+If you want to get there, you’ll do so by boat or ferry.
 Passenger-only ferries connect Smith Island at Ewell to Solomons, MD, on the Western shore of the Chesapeake Bay or from Crisfield, MD on its Eastern Shore, which is where we caught the ferry over.
-There are several restaurants in Crisfield, but don't waste your time asking for a recommendation from the ferry ticket sales office: they will suggest you wait to eat on Smith Island.
-When I said we wanted to eat before then, they still didn't offer any names of restaurants in Crisfield and were, in my view, a smidge on the rude side about it.
+There are several restaurants in Crisfield, but don’t waste your time asking for a recommendation from the ferry ticket sales office: they will suggest you wait to eat on Smith Island.
+When I said we wanted to eat before then, they still didn’t offer any names.
 Oh well.
-Crisfield isn't huge: go down to the docks following the main drag in and you'll find a couple of restaurants, where you can get a tasty sandwich!
+Crisfield isn’t huge: go down to the docks following the main drag in and you’ll find a couple of restaurants, where you can get a tasty sandwich.

 It was a pleasant hour-long ride, during which we passed Janes Island and the remnants of an old packing plant just outside of Crisfield.
 We’d have about 2 to 2 1/2 hours on the island before the ferry took us back to Crisfield.

 When we arrived on the island, we were docked right in front of one of the town’s two restaurants (although the second one didn’t look open).
 Many of the other passengers decided to have lunch.
 Since we’d dined in Crisfield before boarding the ferry, we decided to just have dessert instead.